Parents of Bar Owner Who Killed George Floyd Protester Have Sued. They Say Prosecutor's Press Conference Caused Son's Suicide.

 As a result, Gardner received more than 1,600 death threats, began to suffer from depression, and feared for his family’s safety, according to the complaint.
 At the time, Gardner, a combat veteran who suffered from PTSD and Traumatic Brain Injury, commented that he had become “more nervous than when he was in combat in the military,” the complaint states.
 Gardner’s parents request unspecified damages in the case to compensate for their son’s wrongful death and civil rights violations.
 They named Franklin, Douglas County District Attorney’s office, its DA Donald E. Kleine, and the county as defendants.
 Two retired detectives on Franklin’s team, both unnamed, are also sued.

-The plaintiffs in the lawsuit are represented by attorney John M. Pierce, who formerly represented Kyle Rittenhouse.
-Mr. Pierce did not immediately respond to request for comment.
+The plaintiffs in the lawsuit are represented by attorney John M. Pierce, who formerly represented Kyle Rittenhouse and currently represents several Jan.
+6 defendants.
+Mr. Pierce did not immediately respond to a request for comment.

 [screengrab via KMTV]